mit-han-lab/tinyml/mcunet/README.md

 **Note**: Int4 quantization also does NOT bring further speed gain due to the instruction set.
 It may not be a better trade-off compared to int8 if inference latency is considered.

-**TODO**: we are still organizing the code and the right model format for int4 model evaluation.

 | Constraints    | Model Stats.                                   | TinyEngine Stats.                       | Top-1 Acc.  | Link |
 | -------------- | ---------------------------------------------- | --------------------------------------- | ----------- | ---- |
 | 256kB<br />1MB | MACs: 134.5M <br />Param: 1.4M<br />Act: 244kB | SRAM:  233kB<br />Flash:   1008kB<br /> | int4: 62.0% | TODO |